 I used to be a senior editor at TheNationalENQUIRER.com.

 I used to work at Soap Opera Weekly magazine — hence the archived entries from my official blog at soapoperaweekly.com — and then I spent the summer of 2011 as a freelance entertainment writer/editor.
 Despite indications to the contrary, I survived that experience.
 I even spent a couple of years as senior copy editor at OK! magazine, the celebrity weekly the stars trust!
 But more importantly, I am the co-creator of the KID TERRIFIC comic book from Image Comics.

 Just about anything goes in this blog.
 One day you might find a movie review, then a discussion about comic books the next, and a review of a DVD I just watched on the day after that.
 I might talk about books — you know those dusty old things that TV’s Craig Ferguson calls “papery blogs.”
 And maybe — if the stars are right — I may ramble about life, the universe and everything.

 Don’t try this at home, kids — I am a trained professional (with the documents to prove it).

 All original content is ©Joe Diliberto, and may not be reproduced without permission and proper attribution.
 All images copyright their respective rights-holders, and no infringement on legal rights is intended.
-All views expressed are the personal opinions of Joe Diliberto, and the archived stuff still does not reflect the views of Soap Opera Weekly or OK! magazine or, indeed, most other thinking humans.
+All views expressed are the personal opinions of Joe Diliberto, and the archived stuff still does not reflect the views of Soap Opera Weekly, OK! magazine, The National ENQUIRER — or, indeed, most other thinking humans.